ftlabs/fastclick/README.md

 FastClick has AMD (Asynchronous Module Definition) support.
 This allows it to be lazy-loaded with an AMD loader, such as [RequireJS](http://requirejs.org/).

+### Component

+FastClick comes with support for installation via the [Component package manager](https://github.com/component/component).

+### NPM

+Installation via the [Node Package Manager](https://npmjs.org/package/fastclick) is supported, although Component is preferred as this is not strictly a Node packagage.

 ## Advanced

 Internally, FastClick uses `document.createEvent` to fire a synthetic `click` event as soon as `touchend` is fired by the browser.
 It then suppresses the additional `click` event created by the browser after that.
 In some cases, the non-synthetic `click` event created by the browser is required, as described in the [triggering focus example](http://ftlabs.github.com/fastclick/examples/focus.html).